-Because first impressions are the most important, every home seller should ask themselves “What can I do to help my home sell?”.
+Because first impressions are the most important, every home seller should ask themselves “What can I do to help sell my home?”.

 The goal is to entice buyers into seeing your home.
 The key is to clean, depersonalize, stage and upgrade/repair your home.

-If you’re plan to buy another home, then try to pinpoint key areas of improvement.
-Note any aspects that repulse you from seeing homes.
-Then make sure to remove any of those unpleasant aspects from your home before or shortly after it goes onto the market.
+If you plan to buy another home, try to pinpoint key areas of improvement.
+Try to note any aspects that repulse you from seeing homes.
+Make sure to remove any of those unpleasant aspects from your home before it goes onto the market.

-Also, if your Realtor has scheduled a professional photographer to photograph the home, then following these steps before the photoshoot will showcase your house in the best condition.
+Also, if your Realtor has scheduled a professional photographer to photograph the home, then follow these steps before the photoshoot to showcase your house in the best condition.
 Remember, these photos will be seen by every potential home buyer and Realtor currently searching for homes.
 Photographs are the most important aspect in selling a home.
-There are many reports which show that professional photos have helped in selling homes quickly and for top dollar.
-If you’re not using a professional photographer, it’s still important to tidy up the house before anyone photographs the home.
+There are many reports which show that professional photos assist in selling homes quickly and for top dollar.
+If you’re not using a professional photographer, it’s still important to tidy up the house before anyone listing your house for sale.

 Since you’re planning on selling and eventually moving, now would be a great time to start packing.
 Ask yourself, “What can I currently live without?”.
 Then start packing or purging the majority of items you haven’t recently used.

-If you really must hang onto items consider renting a storage unit or another place to store your stuff until you sell your home.
+If you really must hang onto items consider renting a storage unit, POD or another place to store your stuff until you sell your home.
 Depending on how heavy or how much stuff you have, you can use industrial strength garbage bags or cardboard boxes to properly organize and store your extra items.
-You can save money by going to department stores and asking the receiving area for their unwanted cardboard boxes.
-I prefer the 20+ gallon plastic storage tote containers with snap-on lids.
+You can save money by going to department stores and asking the employees in the receiving area for their unwanted cardboard boxes.
+Personally I prefer the 20+ gallon plastic storage tote containers with snap-on lids.
 They provide better protection as well as support for their contents.
-These can be purchased relatively cheap at stores like Target and Home Depot.
+These can be purchased relatively cheap at stores such as Walmart, Target and Home Depot.

 Professional home stagers will go as far as to removing almost half of a home’s furnishings.
-Arrange the remaining furniture away from the walls to allow the room to breath and open the home to an illusion of having more space.
+They also arrange the remaining furniture away from the walls to allow the room to breath and open the home to an illusion of having more space.

 Depersonalize your home.
-This means taking down all the family photos, anything hung on the fridge, personal memorabilia, removing any stuffed or mounted animals (yes, dead animals can be creepy to some), family keepsakes, and any other personalized items.
+This means taking down all the family photos, anything hung on the fridge, personal memorabilia, removing any stuffed or mounted animals (yes, dead animals can be creepy), family keepsakes, and any other personalized items.

 The more personalize stuff the buyers see in your home the less they can imagine themselves living there.
 The goal is to make it easier for them to envision living in your home.
-Go back to the step above and remove at least a forth, or at least a third of your stuff.
+Go back to the step above and remove up to a forth, or at least a third of your stuff.